divvungiellatekno/giellalt.uit.no/infra/MigratingToGit.md

 # Documentation for both git and svn users

-## Check-in rights
+## Checkin rights

 In git, you need to be *menber of the team* of each git repository (each language).
 If you are not, go to the page, e.g. for fao:

 [https://github.com/giellalt/lang-fao]